Weekly death statistics

 COVID-19 has triggered considerable interest in high-frequency mortality statistics.
 However, users are often faced with different data sources, figures and analyses, which are not always accompanied by consistent background information on methodologies, data coverage and reliability.
 It may be difficult to compare data strictly associated with the pandemic across the different data sources, due to different rules on classifying diseases and causes of death.
-Therefore, total mortality can be a viable alternative for monitoring the direct and indirect effects of the crisis.
-This approach gives a general measure of the mortality impact of the pandemic, as it includes all deaths independently of their cause.
 The total number of deaths underlines the magnitude of the health crisis, providing a comprehensive comparison of additional deaths between European countries.
 This approach gives a general measure of the mortality impact of the crisis as it includes all deaths independently of their cause: this in turn allows users to undertake further analysis.
-Comparing the number of deaths in 2020-2021 with that of previous years (the average in 2016-2019) shows, at aggregate level, how exceptional the first months and the end of 2020 were in European countries, as well as developments in the most recent weeks and months.
+Comparing the number of deaths in 2020-2022 with a "baseline" (the average of 2016-2019) shows, at aggregate level, how exceptional the past few years were, in European countries.

-The weekly deaths data collection provides a comprehensive overview of a period during which Europe and the world became familiar with daily death tolls due to the COVID-19 pandemic.
+Eurostat's weekly deaths data collection provides a comprehensive overview of a period during which Europe and the world became familiar with daily death tolls due to the COVID-19 pandemic.
 However, comparing COVID-19 data at international level may be misleading due to different rules on classifying causes of death, as well as coverage and registration issues.
 Furthermore, during a pandemic, mortality rates may be higher than originally thought for several reasons.
 In some countries, statistics may initially exclude victims who did not officially test positive for COVID-19.
 Delays in registration may also occur and potentially create lags and flaws in the data.
 Finally, but importantly, COVID-19 lockdown measures can discourage people from going to hospital or consulting a doctor, making other diseases harder to cure, which may indirectly lead to an increase in deaths from causes other than the virus itself.
 This article focuses on the number of deaths in the EU and EFTA from January 2020 until March 2022.

-At the beginning of March 2020, the number of deaths rose rapidly in some Member States.
-The difference compared with previous years was exceptionally high in some parts of the EU (Italy and Spain in particular) while other areas were less severely affected.
-Among the 27 EU and 4 EFTA countries, there were 540 000 more deaths in 2020 than annually in the years 2016-2019.
-Comparing specific periods, at the peak of the first wave of COVID-19 (i.e. from mid-March to mid-May 2020 or weeks 11 to 21), there were 179 000 additional deaths compared to the average of previous years.
+In March 2020, the number of deaths compared with previous years was exceptionally high in some parts of the EU (Italy and Spain in particular) while other areas were less severely affected.
+In April 2020, this high increase affected an increasing number of areas.
+At the peak of the first wave of COVID-19 (in the two months, from mid-March to mid-May 2020, i.e. from weeks 11 to 21), there were 179 000 additional deaths compared with the average for previous years.

 At the end of April and in May 2021, the overall trend pointed generally to a decline, with the number of deaths getting down towards the baseline recorded between 2016 and 2019.
 In June and July 2021, the overall number of deaths went further down, closer but still a few percentage points above the baseline level recorded in 2016-2019.
-Considering national rates, the range of values still varies considerably across countries (see Table 1 below).

-Each year has a specific mortality pattern, which also differs from region to region.
-Aggregated data for 2018, for example, show the toll of the seasonal flu epidemics in late February and early March.
-There is also a striking similarity in previous years in terms of a steady decrease between March and the end of May 2020 (week 22), as seen in Figure 2.
-Between September 2020 (week 36) and June 2021 (weeks 22-25), the curve was almost constantly above the trend of 2016, 2017, 2018 and 2019.
-In July 2021 (weeks 26-30) the ratio between weekly deaths and the baseline is getting closer to 1.
+Figure 2 shows that each year has a specific mortality pattern.
+Aggregated data for 2018, for example, show the effects of the seasonal flu epidemics in late February and early March.
+There is also a striking similarity in previous years in terms of a steady decrease between March and the end of May 2020 (week 22).
+It is worth highlighting that, after July 2020 (week 31), weekly death levels were almost constantly above those of 2016, 2017, 2018 and 2019.

 Wide disparities between countries

-European countries were not affected in the same way or at the same time by excess deaths.
-Table 1, below, compares the weekly deaths between November 2020 to July 2021 with the average of the baseline period, where the rate 100 would indicate the equivalence between total deaths in 2020-2021 and in the baseline period, i.e. 2016-2019 (the complete table is available within the attached file).
+European countries were not affected in the same way or at the same time by the different excess deaths waves.
+Table 1, below, highlights the weekly death rates in 2021 and 2022, where the rate 100 would indicate the equivalence between total deaths in the current week and in the corresponding week of the baseline period 2016-2019 ( the complete table, including 2020, is available in the attached file.

 In March 2020, Italy had significantly more deaths than in previous years.
-It was the first country to reach a peak: 187 % increase in week 13 (23-29 March 2020).
-However, the sharpest increase in the number of deaths was in Spain: 258 % in week 14 (30 March-5 April 2020).
+It was the first country to reach a peak: 187 % in week 13 (23-29 March 2020).
+However, the sharpest increase in the number of deaths was in Spain: 260 % in week 14 (30 March-5 April 2020).
 Other countries, such as Belgium, Luxembourg, the Netherlands and Sweden, reached their peak in week 15 (6-12 April 2020).
-In the second half of 2020, after week 26 (beginning of July) and even more pronouncedly in the autumn (after week 38-39), the excess deaths started to rise again in most countries but with different patterns, reaching an overall peak in November 2020 (week 46, 141 %).
-Countries in the central and eastern parts of Europe experienced a high increase in mortality during the autumn months of 2020.
+In the second half of 2020, and more pronouncedly in the autumn (after week 38-39), the excess deaths started to rise again in most countries with different patterns, reaching an overall peak in November 2020 (week 46, 141 %).
+Countries in the central and eastern parts of Europe experienced even higher rates of mortality during the autumn months of 2020.

-In 2021, excess deaths peaked in some countries from January to April: Slovakia (highest peak in week 2), Portugal (week 3), Czechia (week 10), Bulgaria and Hungary (week 13), Poland (week 14) and then bounced back in May except for Lichtenstein for which the peak was in May (week 18).
-Based on available data for June and July 2021, most countries were close or even below the 2016-2019 baseline or slightly above, except Bulgaria, Romania, Slovenia, Estonia, Lithuania and Latvia, for which higher peaks ranging between 140 % and 210 % were observed.
+In 2021, excess deaths peaked in some countries from January to April: Slovakia (highest peak in week 2), Portugal (week 3), Czechia (week 10), Bulgaria and Hungary (week 13), Poland (week 14) and then bounced back in May except for Liechtenstein for which the peak was in May (week 18).
+Based on the available data, in November 2021 most countries were close to the 2016-2019 baseline or slightly above, except Bulgaria, Romania, Slovenia, Estonia, Lithuania and Latvia, for which higher peaks ranging between 140 % and 210 % were observed.
 In the first part of 2022, some of these countries still had death rates higher than 135 % (e.g. Bulgaria 155 % and Romania 138 % in week 6, Estonia 136 % in week 7, or Cyprus, from 144 % in week 12 to 158 % in week 13, and Iceland, from 182 % in week 9 to 137 % in week 12).

 You can select the country you would like to analyse in the tool below.